CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 https://www.mccdaq.com/Software-Downloads.aspx

 ### libusb-1.0
-This library is needed for the Amptek Multichannel Analyzers.
+This library is needed for the Amptek multichannel analyzers.
 It can be downloaded from this Web page:

 https://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.21/libusb-1.0.21.7z/download